John III Doukas Vatatzes: Life

 he had to suppress opposition to his rule by Laskaris' brothers, Alexios and Isaac.
 The struggle ended with the Battle of Poimanenon in 1224, in which his opponents were defeated in spite of support from the Latin Empire of Constantinople.
 John III's victory led to territorial concessions by the Latin Empire in 1225, followed by John's incursion into Europe, where he seized Adrianople.

 John III's possession of Adrianople was terminated by Theodore Komnenos Doukas of Epirus and Thessalonica, who drove the Nicaean garrison out of Adrianople and annexed much of Thrace in 1227.
-The elimination of Theodore by Ivan Asen II of Bulgaria in 1230 put an end to the danger posed by Thessalonica, and John III made an alliance with Bulgaria against the Latin Empire.
+The elimination of Theodore by Ivan Asen II of Bulgaria in 1230 put an end to the danger posed by Epirus, and John III made an alliance with Bulgaria against the Latin Empire.